httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 can protect one or more HTTP fields and there are additional considerations when Integrity fields are included in this set.

-There are no restrictions placed on the type or format of digitial signature that Integrity fields can be used with.
+There are no restrictions placed on the type or format of digital signature that Integrity fields can be used with.
 One possible approach is to combine them with HTTP Message Signatures {{SIGNATURES}}.

 Digests explicitly
-depend on the "representation metadata" (e.g. the values of `Content-Type`, `Content-Encoding` etc).
+depend on the "representation metadata" (e.g., the values of `Content-Type`, `Content-Encoding` etc).
 A signature that protects Integrity fields but not other "representation metadata" can expose the communication to tampering.
 For example, an actor could manipulate the `Content-Type` field-value and cause a